 Board of Trustees

-ICJI is governed by a Board of Trustees representing every area of Indiana’s criminal and juvenile justice system.
+ICJI is governed by a 16-member Board of Trustees representing every area of Indiana’s criminal and juvenile justice system.
 The board evaluates and disseminates information concerning the cost and effectiveness of criminal and juvenile justice programs.
 It also promotes effective coordination and cooperation for the administration of the criminal and juvenile justice systems.
 Finally, the board establishes plans for criminal justice systems, juvenile justice systems, and victim services, and makes recommendations concerning their implementation.
 The board composition is determined by Indiana Code.